SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 	Tyre.Wet.Pressure.FR=28.2
 	Tyre.Wet.Pressure.RL=28.2
 	Tyre.Wet.Pressure.RR=28.2
+	[Strategy Settings]
+	Pitstop.Delta=50
+	Standings.Extrapolation.Laps=2
+	Standings.Extrapolation.Overtake.Delta=1.5

-Most options above define general settings which will be applicable to any race event.
+Most options above define general settings which may be applicable to many different race event.
 But the options from the *[Session Setup]* section need to be adjusted for each individual race event, as long, as you want Jona to come to correct recommendations.

   - The first fresh tyre set (*Tyre.Set.Fresh*), which is available for a pitstop and the tyres and pressures (*Tyre.XXX.Pressure.YY*) used for the first stint.
 Jona needs this information to calculate the target pressures for the first pitstop.
   - The *Lap.AvgTime* and *Fuel.AvgConsumption* are more informational, but might lead to more accurate estimations for the fuel calulations in the first few laps, where you typically have much slower lap times.

-Let's have a look at the settings tool, which provides a graphical user interface for the *Race Engineer.settings* file.
+Let's have a look at the settings tool, which provides a graphical user interface for the *Race.settings* file.
 The dialog provides two distinct areas as tabs.

 #### Tab *Race*